StackStorm/st2docs/docs/source/actionchain.rst

 Details:

 * ``chain`` is the array property that contains tasks, which incapsulate action invocation.
-* Tasks are named action execution specifications, seperated by ``-``.
+* Tasks are named action execution specifications provided in form of a list.
 The name is scoped to an ActionChain and is used as a reference to a task.
 * ``ref`` property of an task points to an Action registered in |st2|.
 * ``on-success`` is the link to a task to invoke next on a successful action execution.
 If not provided, the ActionChain will terminate with status set to `success`.
 * ``on-failure`` is an optional link to a task to invoke next on a failed action execution.
 If not provided, the ActionChain will terminate with the status set to `error`.